hyperbx/Marathon/README.md

 Sonic '06 Toolkit is an application originally written in VB.NET to help make modding easier for SONIC THE HEDGEHOG (2006).
 Now being written in C#, Sonic '06 Toolkit has been made open-source to allow the community to contribute to the project.

 # Project Goals
-Because this is a complete rewrite, the goal is to include everything that was in the VB.NET version so users aren't missing out on the original features.

-### ARC Unpacking and Repacking (done)
+### ARC Unpacking and Repacking (to be replaced)
-- Yes, the key features to at least modify the contents of the archives.
+- Currently based off [Shadow LAG](https://github.com/lllsondowlll) and [ModdingUnderground](https://www.youtube.com/user/ModdingUnderground)'s ARC unpacker/repacker.
+Once [RadfordHound](https://github.com/Radfordhound)'s [HedgeLib](https://github.com/Radfordhound/HedgeLib) ARC class is complete, we will be able to make use of that.

-### LUB Decompiling (needs work)
+### LUB Decompiling (to be replaced)
-- Sonic '06 Toolkit currently uses a Java-based Lua decompiler.
-It would be more beneficial to write a Lua decompiler in C, rather than depending on Java as a requirement.
+- Currently based off [Shadow LAG](https://github.com/lllsondowlll)'s Java-based Lua decompiler which is soon to be replaced.

-### XNO Converting (done) and XNM Pairing
+### XNO Converting and XNM Pairing (done)
-- Likely using the same method as last time to convert these files, but improving XNM pairing as it can be rather tedious.
+- Currently based off [Skyth](https://github.com/blueskythlikesclouds) and [DarioSamo](https://github.com/DarioSamo)'s [XNO converter](https://github.com/blueskythlikesclouds/SkythTools/blob/master/Sonic%20'06/xno2dae.exe).

 ### ADX Encoding
 - Planned features to add tools for encoding and decoding ADX files for sound modding.